dhar9571/TMDB-Movie-Recommender-System/README.md

 https://tmdb-content-based-movie-recommender-system-dharmendra.streamlit.app/

 ## Objective:

-Developed a TMDB Content-Based Movie Recommender System utilizing various tools and techniques.
+Develope a TMDB Content-Based Movie Recommender System utilizing various tools and techniques.
 The primary objective of this project was to provide users with personalized movie recommendations based on their input, enhancing their movie-watching experience.

 ## Steps and Methods Used: